 Lemon peel adds a subtle brightness to the citrus notes, showing on the palate as a hint of lemon tart.

 Grown along the streets of Seville and also known as ‘bitter orange’, this fruit has a wonderful tartness that delivers a zesty citrus note on the palate with marmalade overtones.

 More Product Information

 Sloe Gin Vintages

-Each autumn our sloe berries (a hedgerow fruit in the plum family) are picked and left to rest with our London Dry Gin.
-Year-on-year the harvests vary due to the ever changing, unpredictable weather.
-Much like a good wine, every vintage that we produce has its own wonderfully unique character.
+The process for our Sloe Gin production begins each autumn when our sloe berries (a hedgerow fruit in the plum family) are picked and left to rest with our London Dry Gin.
+Year-on-year, the harvests vary due to the ever changing, unpredictable weather.
+Much like a good wine, every vintage that we produce has its own wonderfully unique character, with Sipsmith quality guaranteed.